KevinDGnanih/battleship-war-game/README.md

 ### Features Let to Implement
 I'd like to implement:
-- Allow user to position ships themselves
+- Allow players to position ships themselves
-- Make row with numbers and columns with letters
+- Make rows with numbers and columns with letters

 ## Data Model

-I chosen the option to use two classes for the game model.
-One GameBoard class and the othe Game class.
+I have chosen the option to use two classes for the game model.
+One GameBoard class and the other Game class.

 - __GameBoard Class__

     - self.size = To set the board size
     - self.name = To get the name of players
     - self.num_ships = To set number of ships in-game
-    - self.player = Bolian indicate if the board belongs to a player or AI
+    - self.player = Boolean indicate if the board belongs to a player or AI
     - self.board = To set up the board printing
     - self.guesses = List of passed guesses
     - self.placing_ships = Creates in-memory board with the players ship